rextechs/AzureIoTBootcamp/Day2-HOL4.md

-# Tutorial: Send email notifications about Azure IoT Hub events using Logic Apps
+# Capture Device Events and Send Notifications

 Azure Event Grid enables you to react to events in IoT Hub by triggering actions in your downstream business applications.